Contact us if you are planning on doing business in Central America.

 The Colombian experience in doing business in Central America

-Vozy, a cloud computing business communication platform, with a presence in 15 countries such as Peru, Chile, Argentina, Uruguay, Mexico, and the United States and Puerto Rico, entered the Central American market in 2017.
+Vozy, a cloud computing business communication platform, with a presence in 15 countries including nations such as Peru, Chile, Argentina, Uruguay, Mexico, the United States and Puerto Rico, entered the Central American market in 2017.
 In a few short years, it has developed a considerable client portfolio in Panama and Costa Rica.

 For the company’s leadership, the biggest challenge in doing business in Central America was raising market awareness.
 This is because the implementation of new technologies on the isthmus is not as well developed as it is in other regions.